 How are you applying what you are learning at RVC to working at Resource Media?

-Throughout the training, we have been given access to a lot of resources and networks of BIPOC leaders, we have learned about the non-profit industrial profit to the different ways of managing time and money.
+Throughout the training, we have been given access to a lot of resources and networks of BIPOC leaders, we have learned about the non-profit industrial complex to the different ways of managing time and money.

-In terms of applying it to Resource Media, this is my first job out of college and a lot of it is willing to make mistakes while learning those new skills needed for my job.
+In terms of applying it to Resource Media, this is my first job out of college and a lot of it is willingness to make mistakes while learning those new skills needed for my job.

 Caption/Alt Text: Protestors and participants gathering at a city park